Research Expertise and Interest

 atomic physics, the use of ultra-cold neutral atoms, studies of microscopic and macroscopic quantum phenomena, cavity quantum electrodynamics, Bose-Einstein condensation, precision and quantum measurement

-My research agenda continues to evolve and to involve new students, postdocs, and visitors.
-If you are interested in our work, or interested in joining us, please contact us.
+His research agenda continues to evolve and to involve new students, postdocs, and visitors.
+Please contact email@example.com for more information.